Skip to content

 The Bottom Line

-Culture Amp leads for organizations wanting sophisticated engagement analytics and research-backed methodology.
-Lattice makes sense when you want an integrated people platform.
-15Five offers excellent value for continuous feedback approaches.
-The tool matters less than commitment to actually addressing what surveys reveal.
+Culture Amp (from ~$5/employee/month) leads for sophisticated engagement analytics with 6,000+ company benchmarks.
+Lattice ($11+/person/month) makes sense when you want engagement integrated with performance management in one platform.
+15Five ($4/user/month) offers the best value for continuous feedback-focused approaches.
+Officevibe ($3.50/person/month) is simplest for small teams wanting basic pulse surveys.
+The tool matters far less than commitment to acting on what surveys reveal.

 Frequently Asked Questions